khronokernel/What-s-new-in-macOS-Catalina/README.md

    * Updated Logos, banners and flairs

-# Are there any Nvidia Drivers?
+# So where are the Nvidia Drivers?

-No, stop asking.
+There are none, stop asking.
 There will be no support for non-Kepler GPUs in Catalina, let it go man.
-If you need a new GPU, please refer to the new [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/)
+If you need a new GPU, please refer to the new [GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) and the [Disable your unsupported GPU Guide](https://khronokernel-4.gitbook.io/disable-unsupported-gpus/)

 # What has changed on the surface